A warm super-Neptune around the G-dwarf star TOI-1710 revealed with TESS, SOPHIE and HARPS-N: Discussion conclusions

-The planetary density of TOI-1710\:b $\rho_{\rm p}=0.94\pm0.22~\mathrm{g\,cm^{-3}}$ stands significantly below Neptune’s mean density.
-In terms of its own composition, it likely has a somewhat more gaseous envelope compared to Uranus and Neptune; according to its place in the M-R diagram of Fig.~\ref{fig:combined_M_R_diagram}, its gaseous envelope is about $20\%$ to $30\%$ of its mass fraction, with an ice-rich core.
-In comparison, Uranus and Neptune each have about $10\%$ envelope.
+The planetary density of TOI-1710\:b $\rho_{\rm p}=0.94\pm0.22~\mathrm{g\,cm^{-3}}$ lies significantly below Neptune’s mean density.
+In terms of its own composition, it likely has a somewhat more gaseous envelope compared to Uranus and Neptune; according to its place in the M-R diagram in Fig.~\ref{fig:combined_M_R_diagram}, its gaseous envelope is about $20\%$ to $30\%$ of its mass fraction, with an ice-rich core.
+In comparison, Uranus and Neptune each have about a $10\%$ envelope.
 It appears that the radius of TOI-1710\:b is not sensitive to its core composition, whether rocky or icy, because of the presence of an extensive envelope, and the density difference between its core and envelope is significant.
 There is however a degeneracy to be mentioned: the presence of core materials and heavy elements in the core has a similar effect on the planet radius as the same amount of material mixed throughout the envelope.
-The presence of a completely differentiated core, as distinct from just heavy element enrichment in the envelope, thereby remains unresolved from looking at the planetary mass and radius -- and thus its mean density -- alone.
+The presence of a completely differentiated core, as distinct from just heavy element enrichment in the envelope, thereby remains unresolved by looking at the planetary mass and radius (and thus its mean density) alone.
 Therefore, the core materials may be partially mixed into the envelope to a certain extent.
 This has been suggested for Jupiter by the Juno mission \citep[see][and references therein]{Liu_et_al_2019}.
-For instance, some interior models of Uranus and Neptune also suggest their interiors to be partially mixed and thus exists a gradual compositional gradient in the radial direction instead of a clear-cut core-envelope boundary \citep[see][and references therein]{2020SSRv..216...38H}.
+For instance, some interior models of Uranus and Neptune also suggest that their interiors are partially mixed, and thus a gradual compositional gradient exists in the radial direction instead of a clear-cut core--envelope boundary \citep[see][and references therein]{2020SSRv..216...38H}.

-Finally, the details of the histograms presented in Fig.~\ref{fig:combined_M_R_diagram} show the relative dearth of super-Neptune planets immediately above TOI-1710\:b, between 6 and 7$~{\rm R}_{\rm \earth}$ in radii and between 40 and 70$~{\rm M}_{\rm \earth}$ in masses, for exoplanets with equilibrium temperature below 1000~K. The fact that TOI-1710\:b lies right at the lower edge of this observed gap places it as an interesting object to study the super-Neptunian transition between small planets and gaseous giants.
+Finally, the details of the histograms presented in Fig.~\ref{fig:combined_M_R_diagram} show the relative dearth of super-Neptune planets immediately above TOI-1710\:b, between 6 and 7$~{\rm R}_{\rm \earth}$ in radii and between 40 and 70$~{\rm M}_{\rm \earth}$ in masses, for exoplanets with equilibrium temperatures below 1000~K. The fact that TOI-1710\:b lies right at the lower edge of this observed gap means that it is an interesting object to study the super-Neptunian transition between small planets and gaseous giants.